RingComics/ultskylauncher/.junie/guidelines.md

 - Always remove any output or script files used purely by junie, including any from previous steps.
 - When iterating on changes, ensure that old unused implementations are removed
 - When renaming files, remove the old unused one
+- After each generation, run the lint command to confirm there are no errors or warnings.
+If there are, fix them before continuing.

 ## E2E tests